porkcraft/keypad-phone-csharp/README.md

 # Old keypad phone simulation in C#
 This project simulates typing on an old keypad phone where each number on the keypad represents multiple letters.
-The input is processed according to how many times a key is pressed to produce the corresponding letter.
-Additionally, the `*` key functions as a `Backspace`, `0` key functions as a `Spacebar` and `#` is used to act as `Ener` key at the end of the input.
+The input is processed according to how many times a key is pressed to produce the corresponding letter, plus the additional funtionalities such as special characters, Spacebar, Backspace and Send buttons.

 # Features
 - Simulates pressing buttons on an old phone keypad.